If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 - Easy to use – Projectors may seem a little bit complicated but they are easy to use.
 You don’t need to be tech-savvy to use a projector for your church.
 The setup process is quite simple and almost all can comfortably operate the projector without difficulty.

 Projectors for churches are popular as they are very easy to install and operate.
 They are often the lowest cost option preferred by churches for high-resolution and large format video.
-Here are some of the common types of projectors used in houses of worship today.
+Here are some of the common types of church projectors used in the church today.

 A Laser projector is determined by its light source and not the video projection.
 Like the LED projectors, they are very durable.
 A Laser projector can get extremely bright making them great for outdoor or large venues.
 They are also exceedingly accurate with color, black levels, and contrast ratio.